- George Wang, MD, PhD

 In my experience treating patients with hypertension using food as medicine and lifestyle medicine, many people are able to achieve normal blood pressure levels without the use of any medications.
 Beyond the basic recommendations such as quitting smoking and avoiding a sedentary lifestyle, perhaps the most important part of the treatment is choosing the right food plan.
 This does not simply mean eating less sodium.

 Eliminating sugar and refined carbohydrates is a critical part of the plan, but often the most challenging.
-Having a well-balanced nutritional plan that includes a diverse spectrum of phytonutrients, macronutrients, vitamins, and minerals is the foundation to kindle our body's own ability to heal itself, including achieving optimal blood pressures.
+Having a well-balanced nutritional plan that includes a diverse spectrum of phytonutrients, macronutrients, vitamins, and minerals from whole, real foods is the foundation to kindle our body's own ability to heal itself, including achieving optimal blood pressures.
 Stress management and mindfulness practice are equally important in this regard.

 High blood pressure often finds itself in the company of other chronic diseases, such as diabetes and high cholesterol levels, in the same person.
 The elegance, and the effectiveness, of a holistic medicine approach using food as medicine in the treatment of hypertension is that these co-morbid diseases are often concomitantly well treated or reversed as well.